-Objective B1: Students will develop proficiency in traditional and emerging approaches to the assessment and evaluation of children's academic, behavioral, and emotional problems.
+Objective B1: Students will develop proficiency in data-based decision-making using traditional and alternative approaches to the assessment and evaluation of children's academic, behavioral, and emotional problems.

 Objective B2: Students will develop proficiency in the design and development of programs to intervene both directly and indirectly with children's academic, behavioral, and emotional problems.
+These programs will include academic strategies, behavior modification, crisis intervention, and counseling techniques that are implemented in a timely manner.